-- Construction of a 1,045 metre bridge, consisting of nine continuous spans made of steel girders and concrete deck composite. - Construction and installation of eight concrete caisson piers in the Mackenzie River. - Construction of vessel-arresting devices in front of the piers potentially exposed to vessel collision. - Construction of two concrete abutments supported on steel piles. - Construction of two 12 metre wide road approaches; using clean blasted rock in the river bottom to elevate the approach base to one metre above the Mean Navigational Water Level, followed by backfill and an additional one metre thick layer of rip rap. - > Paving of the roadway approaches. - Excavation, removal and disposal of structural material and backfill from existing ferry landing sites.
-Restoration of river bottom at these areas. - > Construction of road access detours for public and commercial vehicles to ferry landings, during bridge construction.
+- Construction of a 1,045 metre bridge, consisting of nine continuous spans made of steel girders and concrete deck composite. - Construction and installation of eight piers in the Mackenzie River consisting of cast in place concrete flat footings, concrete pedestals and structural steel shafts. - Construction of two concrete abutments supported on steel piles. - Construction of two 12 metre wide road approaches; using clean blasted rock in the river bottom to elevate the approach base to one metre above the Mean Navigational Water Level, followed by backfill and an additional one metre thick layer of rip rap. - Paving of the roadway approaches. - Excavation, removal and disposal of structural material and backfill from existing ferry landing sites.
+Restoration of river bottom at these areas. - Construction of road access detours for public and commercial vehicles to ferry landings, during bridge construction. - Reclamation of the temporary ferry landings - Granular and blast rock locations and their geochemical characterization - > Development and abandonment of quarries, as necessary - ➤ Location, construction and operations of the toll collection facilities - Additional infrastructure in support or connection to the bridge development such as, but not limited to the proposed toll station, roadside pullout, parking areas for attendants and highway users, proposed highway realignments. - ➤ Location, description and timetable of areas required for camp, storage, working area, concrete area and concrete plant.